J.C. Penney names Kraft executive as head of marketing

-(Reuters) - J.C.
-Penney Co Inc (JCP.N) on Monday named a Kraft Foods Group Inc KRFT.O executive to head its marketing efforts, filling a job that had been vacant for 14 months while the company tries to win shoppers back to its promotions-heavy strategy.
+Aug 5 (Reuters) - J.C.
+Penney Co Inc on Monday named a Kraft Foods Group Inc executive to head its marketing efforts, filling a job that had been vacant for 14 months while the company tries to win shoppers back to its promotions-heavy strategy.

 Debra Berman was vice president, marketing strategy and engagement, at Kraft, which she joined in 2009.
 Previously, she was a strategic planning director at DDB Advertising.